oreyes598/YARNAppIssue/README.md

 - NOTE: Metro server is running and even accessible in browser http://localhost:8081/.
 Getting "React Native packager is running." message when loaded in the browser.

-- After several Google search for this issue and not able to find solutio I ended up not relying on Metro server to get JavaScript code so just added it to the Android project.
+- After several Google search for this issue and not able to find solution I ended up not relying on Metro server to get JavaScript code so just added it to the Android project.
 Ran the command below to bundle the JavaScript code to Android project.

 >npx react-native bundle --platform android --dev false --entry-file index.js --bundle-output android/app/src/main/assets/index.android.bundle --assets-dest android/app/src/main/res/

   Commit: https://github.com/oreyes598/YARNAppIssue/commit/9dab535e63756ddbb1e1c236c0a4542ab71a4adb

-- Ran the app and clicking the button to start the MyReactActivity crashed
+- **ISSUE #3**: Ran the app and clicking the button to start the MyReactActivity crashed

 ```
 2020-04-03 15:13:47.016 4850-4914/com.yarn.appissue W/unknown:ViewManagerPropertyUpdater: Could not find generated setter for class com.facebook.react.views.swiperefresh.SwipeRefreshLayoutManager